AyatOmar/DATA-4380/README.md

 ### Overview of files in repository

+*The Final.draft.ipynb is the final code for the recommendation system
 * Draft 1.ipynb: this was my first attempt at doing something with this dataset
 * Draft 2.ipynb: this is my current attempt at making a recommendation system *visualization draft.ipynb is my first attempt on the visualization
 * How I Combined The Separate Datasets.ipynb: This is how I combined the multiple separate datasets into one dataset

 ### Software Setup